Amadiba Crisis Committee: Threats and assassinations

-Opposition to N2 Toll Road
+Opposition to N2 Wild Coast Toll Road

-The Amadiba Crisis Committee has also spearheaded opposition to a proposed N2 Toll Road by the South African National Roads that would cut through Coastal Amadiba land.
+The Amadiba Crisis Committee has also spearheaded opposition to the proposed N2 Wild Coast Toll Route by the South African National Roads Agency that would cut through Coastal Amadiba land.
 ACC opposes the road because they claim it would divide its community in two, take away traditional communal land from homesteads as well as threaten the livelihood of community members.
 They also claim its part of a strategy to subsidise the proposed titanium mine by bringing a national road directly to the land where the mine is being proposed.

 Opposition to Shell's seismic surveys off the Wild Coast

 The ACC has also been one of the key opponents of a controversial decision by South Africa's Department of Mineral Resources and Energy to award Shell exploration rights to conduct seismic surveys off the Wild Coast.
 They recently celebrated a victory when the High Court set aside the Department's 2014 decision putting a stop to any exploration for the foreseeable future.